seatgeek/hashi-helper/README.md

 ## Templating

 `hashi-helper` version >= 2.0 support templating for configuration files.

 All configuration files loaded are automatically rendered as a template using [go text/template](https://golang.org/pkg/text/template/).

+This is identical to how [hashicorp/consul-template](https://github.com/hashicorp/consul-template) renders content.

 Templates use `[[ ]]` brackes instead of the default `{{ }}` style to avoid clashes with HCL `{ }` stanza definitions.